 The Dino rig excellent for doing creature locomotion, and just about the only thing it won't do is close-ups, as the facial controls are quite limited.

-But, to get some great dino action on your animation demo reel, this could be the best rig to choose.
+But, to get some dino action on your animation demo reel, this is an excellent rig to choose.

 Who made this rig?

 The model of an albertosaurus was created by Timur Mehmet.
 Rigging and skinning was by Harry Gladwin-Geoghegan.